 The City has adopted zoning standards for these General Plan categories that include four residential zones and four commercial zones allowing residences with a use permit.
+To reduce constraints to building multifamily housing, the City will remove the Minor Use Permit requirement for multifamily housing in the M-1 and M-2 zones (Program 2.7).
 Development standards are available on the City's website.
 Table V-1 summarizes the General Plan land use categories and corresponding residential zones.